mumuki/mumuki-qsim-runner/README.md

 ~~~

 Each individual test consists of a name, preconditions, postconditions and output configuration.
-Both preconditions and output options are optional.
+Both preconditions and output are optional.
 If they are not specified, default values will be set.

 * **Preconditions** are values we want our Qsim environment to start with.
 * **Postconditions** are expectations on post-execution record values.